grigri2020/kmeans_image/README.md

 Outputs:
 =========
-compactness  : sum of squared distance from each point to their corresponding centers. labels       : labels for k-means (labeled as '0', '1' ..etc
+compactness  : sum of squared distance from each point to their corresponding centers labels       : labels for k-means (labeled as '0', '1' ..etc